sparklearnedtech/.github/profile/README.md

 - [SparkLearn EdTech Website](https://sparklearn-edtech.com) - Our company website
 - [SparkLearn EdTech Webapp](https://app.sparklearn-edtech.com) - Our MOOC platform for our online courses
+- [SparkLearn rSRK Faucet](https://faucet.sparklearn-edtech.com) - Our faucet where you can get free rSRKs for testing as you learn to build your own DApp
 - [Blockchain Developer Bootcamp](https://github.com/primer/css) - Our bootcamp program focusing on Blockchain and Web3 DApps development